How the Wolcott community is a helping young girl in need of service dog

 WOLCOTT, Conn. — A Wolcott girl will soon have her own service dog that could change her life.
-13-year-old Emma Smith was diagnosed with autism, ADHD, and anxiety last year.
+Thirteen-year-old Emma Smith was diagnosed with autism, ADHD, and anxiety last year.

 Now, with the help of the community, she is one step closer to getting a new four-legged friend that can help her through these diagnoses.